Gabby Provenzano: Portland Thorns

 In December 2021, NWSL club Portland Thorns FC selected Provenzano with the 22nd overall pick in the 2022 NWSL Draft.
 In the process, she became the ninth Rutgers player to be drafted by an NWSL club, as well as the third Rutgers player drafted by the Portland-based team.
 On March 15, 2022, Thorns FC announced that the club had signed Provenzano to a one-year contract, with an option for an additional year.
 On March 5, 2022, Provenzano made her professional debut for Thorns FC in a 0–0 preseason draw against OL Reign.
 On March 31, 2022, Provenzano made her professional competitive debut for Thorns FC in a 3–0 2022 NWSL Challenge Cup victory against Angel City FC, coming on as a 84th-minute substitute.
 Having collected four appearances throughout the 2022 season, she gained her first professional title as Thorns FC won the NWSL Playoffs over Kansas City Current.

 In March 2023, Thorns FC exercised their option on Provenzano's contract for a second year ahead of the 2023 season.
 The remainder of her Thorns career was marred by injuries, with Provenzano tearing her left achilles before 2024.
 At the end of the season, Provenzano was out of contract with the Thorns and was not re-signed ahead of the 2025 season.

 Tampa Bay Sun

-In 2025, Provenzano joined USL Super League club Tampa Bay Sun FC.
+In 2025, Provenzano joined USL Super League side Tampa Bay Sun FC for the second half of the club's inaugural campaign.
 She helped contribute to the team's second-place finish and resulting qualification for the league's playoffs.
+Provenzano then returned to the Sun for the 2025–26 season, where she played in 24 matches as Tampa Bay finished second-to-last in the Super League standings.
+On June 15, 2026, the Sun announced Provenzano's departure after one-and-a-half seasons in Tampa Bay.